gibsonow/IDLE_TPOT/Documentation/IDLE_TPOT.md

 - Get accepted into Y-Combinator
 - Guest on the Lex Friedman Podcast

 AUTOPOASTERS: LLM bots that hit the Poast button for you at a fraction of your current stats for AFK earnings.
 Multiple of each model listed below can be bought and used concurrently.
+Once again, only a few of these are populated, but I will fill them out later in the code.
 - GPT2
 	- Desc: The first of many to come.
 	- Cost: 100 LIKES, 30 RTS, 10 BOOKMARKS